GuidesCookbooksMonitoring LlamaIndex applications with PostHog and Langfuse

 Step 1: Set up LlamaIndex and Mistral

 First, we set our Mistral API key as an environment variable.
-If you haven't already, sign up for a Mistral acccount (opens in a new tab).
-Then subscribe (opens in a new tab) to a free trial or billing plan, after which you'll be able to generate an API key (opens in a new tab) (💡 You can use any other model supported by LlamaIndex; we just use Mistral in this cookbook).
+If you haven’t already, sign up for a Mistral account.
+Then subscribe to a free trial or billing plan, after which you’ll be able to generate an API key (💡 You can use any other model supported by LlamaIndex; we just use Mistral in this cookbook).

 Then, we use LlamaIndex to initialize both a Mistral language model and an embedding model.
 We then set these models in the LlamaIndex Settings object: